To content

 About us

 For many years until today, the sfs has been cooperating closely with citizens and institutions in the city of Dortmund and the surrounding area and has been accompanying transformative processes of change in various cooperative contexts.
-For this, the Social Research Centre was awarded the Dortmunder Dialog Prize 2022 of the GFS (Gesellschaft zur Förderung des Strukturwandels in der Arbeitsgesellschaft e.V.), which the Director Prof. Dr. Jürgen Howaldt accepted on behalf of the Institute at the 81st Dortmunder Dialog event.
+For this, the Social Research Center Dortmund was awarded the Dortmunder Dialog Prize 2022 of the GFS (Gesellschaft zur Förderung des Strukturwandels in der Arbeitsgesellschaft e.V.), which the Director Prof. Dr. Jürgen Howaldt accepted on behalf of the Institute at the 81st Dortmunder Dialog event.
 The laudation by Dortmund's Mayor Thomas Westphal and the award ceremony as well as the subsequent lecture by Prof. Dr. Jürgen Howaldt were recorded on video (German language only).

 Impressions of the sfs and the location at the Minister Stein colliery